kumard3/local-voice-recorder/README.md

 ### Recording
 1. Launch the app on your Apple Watch
 2. You'll start on the "Record" tab
-3. Tap the large red circle to start recording
+3. **Tap the large red circle** to start recording
-4. The button becomes a red square and shows live duration
+4. Screen shows "Recording" with live duration and animated waveform

+### During Recording
+- **Tap "Pause" button** (orange) to pause the recording
+  - Timer stops counting
+  - Status changes to "Paused" with orange indicator
+  - Audio continues in the same file (no new file created)
-5. Tap the square to stop recording
+- **Tap "Finish" button** (red) to stop and save the recording

+### While Paused
+- **Tap "Resume" button** (green) to continue recording
+  - Timer resumes from where it paused
+  - Recording continues in the same audio file
+  - Status changes back to "Recording"
+- **Tap "Finish" button** (red) to save the recording as-is

+### Saving
-6. Recording is automatically saved
+- Recording is automatically saved when you tap "Finish"
+- Total duration includes all recording time (paused time is not counted)
+- File saved to watch's local documents directory

 ### Viewing Recordings
 1. Swipe left or use the Digital Crown to navigate to "Recordings" tab